IBUNHABIBU/catalogue_of_recipes/README.md

 - NPM
 - jest
 - Enzymes
-- The MealDb api
+- The MealDb API
 - propTypes

 ### How to Install

-To run this locally, clone the repository, navigate to it's containing directory.
+To run this locally, clone the repository, navigate to its containing directory.

 #### Follow these commands step by step:-